Shariff Abdul Samat

 Muhammad Shariff bin Abdul Samat (5 January 1984 – 10 February 2020) was a Singaporean international footballer.

 Shariff is the son of former Singaporean international Samad Allapitchay and like his father, he usually played as a centre-back.

+Shariff was also known as a hot-tempered player, and was once handed out an eight-month ban by the Football Association of Singapore for throwing a punch at a Geylang United player, Peter Bennett during a S.League match when he was playing for Sembawang Rangers in 2003.

-Club career
+Playing career

-Shariff previously played for S.League clubs Sembawang Rangers FC, Young Lions and Tampines Rovers FC.
+Shariff previously played for S.League clubs Sembawang Rangers, Young Lions and Tampines Rovers.

-He was brought into the Tampines Rovers squad from the Young Lions after a stint with Sembawang Rangers FC, largely as a back-up player for the 2007/2008 highlighting season.
-However, due to teammate Sead Muratovic's failure to pass the annual fitness test, he became a major part of the first team's fixture in the S-League.
-He then joined Home United FC in 2010.
+Shariff was brought into the Tampines Rovers squad from the Young Lions after a stint with Sembawang Rangers, largely as a back-up player for the 2007 highlighting season.
+However, due to his teammate Sead Muratović's failure to pass the annual fitness test, Shariff became a major part of the first team's fixture in the S.League.
+Shariff then joined Home United in 2010.

-He was also known as a hot-tempered player, and was once handed out an eight-month ban by the Football Association of Singapore for throwing a punch at a Geylang United FC player, Peter Bennett in a S-League match when he was a Sembawang Rangers FC player.

-Shariff spent half a season in the NFL Division 2 side Admiralty FC during the first half of 2012, and it was announced that he would rejoin S.League side Tampines Rovers for the second half of their 2012 season.
+Shariff spent half a season in the NFL Division 2 side Admiralty during the first half of 2012, and it was announced that he would rejoin S.League side Tampines Rovers for the second half of their 2012 season.
 However, he failed to break into the squad and was released at the end of the season.

-On 2 February 2013, Shariff was unveiled as a Woodlands Wellington player during the team's pre-season fanfare.

-He made his debut for the Rams on 5 March 2013 in an away game against his former club, Home United FC.
-Shariff put in an outstanding performance against the Protectors, his clearance off the line of Masato Fukui's shot being heralded as the turning point of the game by Woodlands coach, Salim Moin, during the post-match conference.
+On 2 February 2013, Shariff was unveiled as a Woodlands Wellington player during the team's pre-season fanfare after spending the entire 2012 in a semi-professional league.
+Shariff made his debut for the club on 5 March 2013 in an away game against his former club, Home United.
+Shariff put in an outstanding performance against opponent, his clearance off the line of Masato Fukui's shot being heralded as the turning point of the game by Woodlands coach, Salim Moin, during the post-match conference.

-Shariff rejoined Tampines for the 2014 season but was not retained for the 2015 season and played for another NFL side Singapore Recreation Club that year.
+Shariff than rejoined Tampines for the 2014 season but was not retained for the 2015 season and played for another NFL side Singapore Recreation Club that year.
 He then was signed by Geylang International for the 2016 season, but was released at the end of the season.